-Every month The Securities Law Home Page brings together commentary and updates from securities law practitioners and regulators.
-Past articles are collected here in chronological order, or simply search for the topic you are interested in.
+The Securities Law Home Page brings together commentary and updates from securities law practitioners and regulators every month.
+Past articles are collected here in chronological order or simply search for the topic you are interested in.

 - SEC Charges Founder, Digital-Asset Issuer With Fraudulent ICO

-- Section 11 makes issuers liable for registration statements that contain “an untrue statement of a material fact or omit to state a material fact required…to make the statements there in not misleading.”
+- Section 11 makes issuers liable for registration statements containing “an untrue statement of a material fact or omit to state a material fact required…to make the statements not misleading.”

 - Section 5 and Section 12(a)(1) allow purchasers to sue sellers for offering or selling a non-exempt security without registering it.